What Does A Turtle Look Like Without A Shell?

 Another method employed by scientists is dissection.
 By carefully removing the soft tissue and organs surrounding the shell, researchers can gain a better understanding of the turtle’s internal structure.
 However, because dissection can be invasive and harmful to the animal, it is only used as a last resort and under very specific circumstances, such as when a turtle has died of natural causes.
 Both of these techniques allow scientists to study and learn more about the fascinating anatomy and physiology of these unique creatures, without causing harm or unnecessary stress.

-More to Explore: Can Painted Turtles Eat Carrots?
+More to Explore: Do Turtles Like Strawberries?

 Consequences of Removing a Turtle’s Shell in the Wild and in Captivity.